Traditional Comal (14 in) by Doña Victoria

-With the help of our Oaxaca-based team, we sourced a limited number comales from Doña Victoria and her fellow clay artisan (and cousin) Doña Felicitas.
+With the help of our Oaxaca-based team, we sourced a limited number of comales from Doña Victoria and her fellow clay artisan (and cousin) Doña Felicitas.

 The comales can be used for both culinary and decorative purposes.
 If using the comal for cooking, it is important to season the comal with cal beforehand.
 To season, combine one part cal to 4 parts water and brush the solution evenly across the entire surface of the comal.
 This will fill the comal’s pores within the clay so as to prevent food from sticking.
 Upon heating for use, be sure to brush off any bits of loose cal that have accumulated on the surface.